About Tendi Sherpa

 My first Everest summit was in 2004 at age 20, which I climbed via the North ridge.
 Summiting Everest was, for me, the key to securing my dream to become a professional mountain climber and guide.
 Now I have summited Everest many times.
 In 2007, I summited Everest twice in one week and that was a beautiful experience for me.
 In addition to Everest, I have climbed Lhotse Cho Oyu, Manaslu, Amadablam and many other 6000 metre + summits in Nepal and elsewhere.
 I completed my mountain guide training in 2011 and am one of the first Nepali to become an IFMGA certified mountain guide.

 During my time working in the mountains, I often thought about doing something for my village to make life there a little better than it was when I was a boy and I started to realise that, with the support of my clients and friends, perhaps I could do something to help.
-As I believe education is one of the most important things in life, I gave first priority to this and, with the assistance of friends from Switzerland, we raised funds to help the children of my village go to school.
+As I believe education is one of the most important things in life, I gave first priority to this and, with the assistance of friends from Switzerland, we founded Nepalko Sathi (Friends of Nepal) and raised funds to help the children of my village go to school.
 We started providing scholarships to children in 2005 and now we support 22 children to go to school every year.
-With further support from my friends, I was able to undertake a number of successful projects in my village: building a new bridge, new houses to replace those damaged by the 2015 earthquake, smoke-free ovens to replace open fires for cooking, a ‘greenhouse’ farming project etc.
+With further support from my friends at Nepalko Sathi, I was able to undertake a number of successful projects in my village: building new suspension bridges, new houses to replace those damaged by the 2015 earthquake, smoke-free ovens to replace open fires for cooking, a ‘greenhouse’ farming project etc.

 All my previous experiences in life have led to the creation of the Tendi Sherpa Foundation.